 Promoting from within is a great way to show your employees that their hard work and dedication are appreciated — that their commitment to the company is not only recognized — it’s rewarded.

-Providing ongoing training and giving employees opportunities to learn new skills, work with new people and technologies, and expand the scope of their responsibilities can also go a long way in making employees feel like the company is invested in them and their success.
+Providing ongoing training, establishing an employee development plan, and giving employees opportunities to learn new skills, work with new people and technologies, and expand the scope of their responsibilities can also go a long way in making employees feel like the company is invested in them and their success.

 3. Offer Competitive Compensation and Benefits